 How to get the best recovery after gyno surgery

-Achieving a smooth recovery after gyno surgery can be ensured by following your surgeon’s post-operative instructions.
-It is common to experience mild bruising, swelling and discomfort in the first few days after surgery.
+Following your surgeon’s post-operative instructions can ensure a smooth recovery after gyno surgery.
+It is expected to experience mild bruising, swelling and discomfort in the first few days after surgery.
 Any pain or discomfort can be easily controlled with over-the-counter painkillers.
 If you experience significant pain after surgery, this may suggest a complication has occurred.
-Here we outline our top tips to minimise the risk of experiencing complications after gynecomastia surgery.
+Here, we outline our top tips to minimise the risk of experiencing complications after gynecomastia surgery.

 RELATED: Gynecomastia surgery recovery – what to expect